With 5 national parks and numerous other provincial parks established in the Canadian Rockies, these mountains are meant to be hiked.

 Do you want to see Jasper beyond the boot beaten tourist trail?
 Check out some of these awesome hikes in the biggest National Park of the Rockies

-Have you ever wondered what it's like to hike up through darkness to catch a sunrise on the top of my mountain in -20 degrees celsius?
+Have you ever wondered what it's like to hike up through darkness to catch a sunrise on the top of a mountain in -20 degrees celsius?

 Find out practical information on how to get to the summit of Smutwood Peak for some jaw dropping views of Mount Birdwood and the surroundings.